ktrzonkowski/terminalmud/README.md

 - Lists the specific files or directories in the current room.

 ``goto <DIRECTORY>``
-- Alias for cd, but with more flavor (WIP).
+- Alias for cd, but with more flavor.

 ``attack <TARGET> <ACTION(S)>``
 - How to earn experience.
 Examples:
 -- attack test.txt vim
 -- attack target.txt cp destination.txt

+``cast <ACTION>``
+- Earn experience for commands that don't require a target -- cast ls -l

 ## Todo
 * [ ] General cleanup and documentation